Second Beta of jQuery 4.0.0

 • The Download Builder will remain available.

-• Mobile 1.4 is not compatible with the new jQuery Core.
+• Mobile 1.4 is not compatible with the latest jQuery Core.

 • Issues will be turned off.
 Please report critical security bugs via email to security@jquery.com.